wdporter/i-am-that-vuepress/35-the-greatest-guru-is-your-inner-self/readme.md

 **Q:**&ensp;The urge to return to the source is very rare.
 Is it at all natural?

 **M:**&ensp;Outgoing is natural in the beginning, ingoing — in the end.
-But in reälity the two are one, just like breathing in and out are one.
+But in reality the two are one, just like breathing in and out are one.

 **Q:**&ensp;In the same way are not the body and the dweller in the body one?

-**M:**&ensp;Events in time and space — birth and death, cause and effect — these may be taken as one; but the body and the embodied are not of the same order of reälity.
+**M:**&ensp;Events in time and space — birth and death, cause and effect — these may be taken as one; but the body and the embodied are not of the same order of reality.
 The body exists in time and space, transient and limited, while the dweller is timeless and spaceless, eternal and all-pervading.
 To identify the two is a grievous mistake and the cause of endless suffering.
-You can speak of the mind and body as one, but the body–mind is not the underlying reälity.
+You can speak of the mind and body as one, but the body–mind is not the underlying reality.

 **Q:**&ensp;Whoever he may be, the dweller is in control of the body and, therefore, responsible for it.